kimboslice99/zstd-IIS/README.md

 ## Todo
  - Improve this readme
- - A better solution for negative compression levels?

 Thanks to [@saucecontrol](https://github.com/saucecontrol) for Brotli-IIS being a great starting point at getting this done